Lebanon: Independence from Free France

 In May 1948, Lebanon supported neighboring Arab countries in a war against Israel.
 While some irregular forces crossed the border and carried out minor skirmishes against Israel, it was without the support of the Lebanese government, and Lebanese troops did not officially invade.
 Lebanon agreed to support the forces with covering artillery fire, armored cars, volunteers and logistical support.
 On 5–6 June 1948, the Lebanese army – led by the then Minister of National Defense, Emir Majid Arslan – captured Al-Malkiyya.
 This was Lebanon's only success in the war.

 100,000 Palestinians fled to Lebanon because of the war.
 Israel did not permit their return after the cease-fire.
-As of 2017 between 174,000 and 450,000 Palestinian refugees live in Lebanon with about half in refugee camps (although these are often decades old and resemble neighborhoods).
-Palestinians often cannot obtain Lebanese citizenship or even Lebanese identity cards and are legally barred from owning property or performing certain occupations (including law, medicine, and engineering).
+As of 2017, between 174,000 and 450,000 Palestinian refugees live in Lebanon with about half in refugee camps (although these are often decades old and resemble neighborhoods).
+Often Palestinians are legally barred from owning property or performing certain occupations.
 According to Human Rights Watch, Palestinian refugees in Lebanon live in "appalling social and economic conditions."

 In 1958, during the last months of President Camille Chamoun's term, an insurrection broke out, instigated by Lebanese Muslims who wanted to make Lebanon a member of the United Arab Republic.
 Chamoun requested assistance, and 5,000 United States Marines were briefly dispatched to Beirut on 15 July.
-After the crisis, a new government was formed, led by the popular former general Fuad Chehab.
+After the crisis, a new government was formed, led by the popular former general Fouad Chehab.